emf-creaf/meteoland/cran-comments.md

 ## R CMD check results

-In all CI tests:
+In all CI tests only NOTEs were produced

-* checking CRAN incoming feasibility ...
-NOTE

 ## Reverse/Downstream dependencies

-`meteoland` has no reverse dependencies
+`meteoland` has a reverse dependency with `medfate`, which is under our responsibility.